mylette/vim-gym/README.rst

 :Author: Velibor Zeli
 :Copyright: This tutorial has been placed in the public domain.

 .. contents::

-If you are here that means that you are aware of how amazing Vim is for text manipulation and there is no need for me to add more to it.
+Vim is an amazing tool for text manipulation and together with a markup language like reStructuredText and Markdown, and some minor configuration settings, it becomes highly effective tool for writing notes and documentations.

+This project has a double purpose.
+It provides an example how Vim can be used for making notes together with a markup language.
+In the same time it is a tutorial that introduces users to Vim's rich toolbox when it comes to dealing with large number of files.

 To Plug or Not to Plug
 ======================